 “It (USPAACC’s What’s Your Pitch competition) helped us bootstrap until we generated revenue and the mentors gave critical advice throughout the development of our venture”

 - Teams that have won/placed in past competitions are not eligible to compete again unless they have a new technology or a completely new venture.

 - Each team may bring up to 5 team members including the team leader.
-A minimum of 2 team members must be present in every round and those team members must meet the eligibilities above.
+A minimum of 2 team members must be present in the in-person portion.

 Categories / Sectors